-Winston Groom is the author more than twelve books, including A Storm in Flanders, Forrest Gump, Better Times Than These, As Summers Die, and the prizewinning Civil War history Shrouds of Glory.
+Winston Groom was the author more than twelve books, including A Storm in Flanders, Forrest Gump, Better Times Than These, As Summers Die, and the prizewinning Civil War history Shrouds of Glory.
 His book Conversations with the Enemy was nominated for a Pulitzer Prize.

 Winston Groom took the publishing world by storm when his 1986 novel Forrest Gump flew to the top of the New York Times bestseller list and stayed there for 21 weeks.
 It has sold over 2.5 million copies in the United States alone on the heels of its blockbuster movie adaptation starring Tom Hanks.
 The book has also been reprinted in at least thirteen countries.

 Born in 1943, Groom grew up in Mobile, Alabama.
 In 1965 he graduated from the University of Alabama and was commissioned as a second lieutenant in the Army.
 He served in Vietnam with the Fourth Infantry Division from July 1966 to September 1967 when he was honorably discharged with the rank of Captain.
 He then spent the next eight years working as a reporter and columnist for the Washington Star before becoming a full-time author.
-He holds several honorary Ph.D. degrees as a “Doctor of Humane Letters.”
+He holds several honorary Ph.D. degrees as a Doctor of Humane Letters.

-Groom has written for numerous magazines, including Vanity Fair, Southern Living, Conde Nast Traveler, Newsweek, Esquire, and the New York Times Magazine and contributed editorial articles to the New York Times and the Washington Post.
+Groom also wrote for numerous magazines, including Vanity Fair, Southern Living, Condé NastTraveler, Newsweek, Esquire, and the New York Times Magazine, and contributed editorial articles to the New York Times and the Washington Post.